irins-cpu/ocr-to-excel/README.md

 # 📄 OCR-to-Excel Tool

-This project automates the extraction of handwritten and printed text from scanned delivery sheets and saves the structured data into an Excel file.
+This project automates the extraction of printed and handwritten text from scanned paper sheets and saves the recognized data into a structured Excel file.

+It was developed and tested during an internship as a prototype OCR pipeline.

 ---

 ## 📌 What It Does

-- Processes scanned sheets in **JPG/PNG** format
+- Processes scanned **warehouse forms** in `.jpg` / `.png` format.

-- Extracts key data from the **first (title) page**:

-  - Document number

-  - Transport info

-  - Date (if machine-printed)

-- Extracts tabular data from the **following pages**:
+- Extracts tabular data from the **roll list pages**, including:

-  - Roll number
+  - Roll number (e.g., `B12947`)

   - Format (mm)